Companies that use Salesforce (Sales, Service, Marketing Cloud)

 Consumer Electronics & Appliances — Needham, MA

-SharkNinja, the company behind the Shark and Ninja product lines, runs a substantial chunk of their customer-facing operations on Salesforce, spanning their help center, AI chat assistant, commerce storefront, and internal CRM.
+SharkNinja, the company behind the Shark and Ninja product lines, has built one of the deeper Salesforce stacks in consumer electronics, spanning their commerce storefront, order management system, AI chat assistant, and customer support infrastructure.

 SharkNinja Support Center